jmscudder/COVID/index.md

 The raw daily increase in cases, hospitalizations, ICU admissions, and deaths.
 The 7 day average is shown faintly behind the raw data.
 If no new cases were reported, this line would go to zero.
 ![](DailyCases.png)

->The increase in cases from yesterday to today: 14293.0
+>The increase in cases from yesterday to today: 6808.0
 >
->The last time cases per day were this high was Dec 08 2020: 25 days ago.
+>The last time cases per day were this high was Jan 02 2021: 1 day ago.
 >
->The case rate then was 25721 cases.
+>The case rate then was 14293 cases.
 >
->The last time cases per day were lower than this was Jan 01 2021: 1 day ago.
+>The last time cases per day were lower than this was Jan 01 2021: 2 days ago.
 >
 >The case rate then was 0 cases.